gboeing/osmnx/tests/README.md

 bash ./tests/lint_test.sh
 ```

+The first test run populates `tests/.cache` with one worker; later runs use four workers and the cache.
+Delete `tests/.cache/.cache_ready` to force the next run to rebuild the cache.
+Set `USE_OSMNX_CACHE=false` to test against live APIs with one worker.

 ## Continuous integration

 Pull requests trigger continuous integration tests via GitHub Actions (see [workflow](../.github/workflows/ci.yml)), including the following steps: